-For the safety purpose of every child in our care, we reserve the right to not release a child to a parent or guardian if we feel the parent is unable to safely transport the child home e.g.: intoxication due to substance abuse, drugs, recreational marijuana, signs of ill health or under strong medication.
+For the safety purpose of every child in our care, we reserve the right to not release a child to a parent or guardian if we feel the parent is unable to safely take the child home e.g.: intoxication, substance abuse, signs of ill health or under strong medication.
 We will call the other parent or guardian to make alternate arrangements for pickup of the child.